SS D. M. Clemson (1903): Service history

-After loading 8000 LT iron ore consigned to Ashtabula, in Duluth, on 20 November 1908, D. M. Clemson encountered a fierce storm on Lake Superior.
+After loading 8000 LT of iron ore consigned to Ashtabula in Duluth on 20 November 1908, D. M. Clemson encountered a fierce storm on Lake Superior.
 (Note: One source listed her departure point as Two Harbors.)
 A following sea broke over her stern, flooding the crew's aft quarters, smashing the engine room skylights, and buckling cabin doors.
 Chamberlain altered course to avoid flooding D. M. Clemsons engine.
-The following morning, green seas, combined with a sharp drop in temperature resulted in a thick layer of ice coating D. M. Clemsons decks.
+The following morning, green seas, combined with a sharp drop in temperature, resulted in a thick layer of ice coating D. M. Clemsons decks.
 She struggled against the storm for two days, until it dissipated, allowing her to continue her journey to the Soo Locks.
 Despite the severity of the storm, she sustained no obvious structural damage.
 Her crew repaired the damaged fittings.
-Albeit delayed, she arrived in Ashtabula on 24 November, and unloaded her cargo.
+Albeit delayed, she arrived in Ashtabula on 24 November and unloaded her cargo.